• Skip to primary navigation

 1. Blanch the spinach

-3. Blend the spinach along with sauteed ingredients.
+3. Blend the spinach with the sautéed ingredients.

 4. Prepare the tadka and simmer the spinach puree.